rkamatn/weather/README.md

 #### Check for ‘DATE’ column and covert it to datetime using to_datetime()
 #### Check for the range of dates on each dataframe using ‘min’ and ‘max’ function
 #### Plot the daily precipitation for each city
-#### Join the Portland and Seattle dataframes keeping the date and precipitation column using outer join
+#### Join the NYC and Seattle dataframes keeping the date and precipitation column using outer join
 #### Create a tidy data frame for columns city and precipitation.
-#### Rename the city values to ‘PORT’ and ‘SEA
+#### Rename the city values to ‘NYC’ and ‘SEA
 #### Rename the columns to lowercase using .rename()
 #### Identify the missing values using .isna().sum()
-#### Count the null values in the precipitation column for Portland
+#### Count the null values in the precipitation column for NYC
 #### Count the null values in the precipitation column for Seattle
 #### Impute missing values by designing an algorithm to replace the null values with the mean across years of values on that day.
 - Create a new column for the day of the year